-The difference between men’s and women’s watches is reducing every day, as companies become more and more switched on to the realistic needs and desires of the modern female client.
+The difference between women’s and men’s Rolex watches is reducing every day, as companies become more and more switched on to the realistic needs and desires of the modern female client.
 In the past, it was true that the luxury watch industry – a preposterously male-dominated realm – treated female customers with something between indifference and paternalism.
 More often than not, “women’s” watches were shrunken, stone-encrusted simulacra of the male counterpart, usually powered by inferior and horologically uninteresting quartz movements (because apparently according to much of the watch industry, women only like shiny things that sparkle and have no interest in the artistry of micromechanics).

 Thankfully, this pervading falsehood is (slowly but surely) fading out and dying.
 More and more watches designed by women for women (or at least exclusively for a female audience where a female designer is too much to hope for) are hitting the market.
 While it will likely take a while for this stylistic shift to hit home with the bigger brands that still place more stock in what they think their consumers want rather than what they actually do, it is starting to affect change as we speak.